unfoldingWord/door43-enqueue-job-test/README.md

 payload, and then puts the job onto a (rq) queue (stored in redis) to be processed.

+The Python code is run in Flask, which is then served by Green Unicorn (gunicorn) but with nginx facing the outside world.

 The next part in the Door43 workflow can be found in the door43-job-handler repo.
-The job handler contains `webhook.py` (see below) which removes jobs from the queue and then processes them -- added them back to a `failed` queue if they give an exception or time-out.
+The job handler contains `webhook.py` (see below) which is given jobs that have been removed from the queue and then processes them -- adding them back to a `failed` queue if they give an exception or time-out.
 Note that the queue name here in `enqueueMain.py` must match the one in the job-handler `rq_settings.py`.

 # The following is the initial (forked) README